zdenham/PERNBoilerplate/Readme.md

 > ls
 ```

-### Installing Packages
+### Installing Packages and Running App

 Now that your database is created, change directories back to PERNBoilerplate to install your local npm packages.
-We are also installing two packages globally, nodemon and webpack-dev-server, which are developer command line tools that reload your app when you make changes to either the front or back end respectively!
-You will need npm for this step.
-If you don't have npm, I recommend installing it with homebrew!

 ```
 > npm install
-> npm install -g webpack-dev-server
-> npm install -g nodemon
 ```

-### Running the App
+Now Its time to run the app!

 ```
 > npm run server